awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

  An Aurora global database consists of one primary AWS Region where your data is mastered, and one read\-only, secondary AWS Region\.
 Aurora replicates data to the secondary AWS Region with typical latency of under a second\.
 You issue write operations directly to the primary DB instance in the primary AWS Region\.
 An Aurora global database uses dedicated infrastructure to replicate your data, leaving database resources available entirely to serve application workloads\.
 Applications with a worldwide footprint can use reader instances in the secondary AWS Region for low latency reads\.
 In the unlikely event your database becomes degraded or isolated in an AWS region, you can promote the secondary AWS Region to take full read\-write workloads in under a minute\.

  The Aurora cluster in the primary AWS Region where your data is mastered performs both read and write operations\.
 The cluster in the secondary region enables low\-latency reads\.
-You can scale up the secondary cluster independently by adding one of more DB instances \(Aurora Replicas\) to serve read\-only workloads\.
+You can scale up the secondary cluster independently by adding one or more DB instances \(Aurora Replicas\) to serve read\-only workloads\.
 For disaster recovery, you can remove and promote the secondary cluster to allow full read and write operations\.

  Only the primary cluster performs write operations\.
 Clients that perform write operations connect to the DB cluster endpoint of the primary cluster\.